-OVUV (OD6)-Undervoltage or Overvoltage Indication.
-A logic [1] on this bit indicates the VPWR voltage fell to a level below the VPWRUV since the last SPI communication (refer to the Static Electrical Characteristics table under POWER.

-INPUT, page 5).
+OVUV (OD6) -Undervoltage or Overvoltage Indication.
+A logic [1] on this bit indicates the $V{PWR}$ voltage fell to a level below the $V{PWRUV}$ since the last SPI communication (refer to the Static Electrical Characteristics table under POWER INPUT, page 5).
 An undervoltage event is just flagged, while an overvoltage event automatically disables the drive outputs.
 Because the pointer may not be in the expected position, the master may want to re-calibrate the pointer with an RTZ command after the voltage returns to normal level.
 For an overvoltage event, both gauges must be re-enabled as soon as this flag returns to logic [0].
-The state machine will continue to operate properly as long as VDD is within the normal range.
+The state machine will continue to operate properly as long as $V{DD}$ is within the normal range.

-- 0 = Normal range - 1 = Battery voltage fell below $V{PWRUV}$ or exceeded $V{PWROV}$
+- 0 = Normal range - 1 = Battery voltage fell below VPWRUV or exceeded VPWROV

-MOV1 (OD5)-This bit identifies Gauge 1 movement since last SPI communication.
+MOV1 (OD5)-This bit identifies Gauge 1 Movement since last SPI communication.
 A logic [1] on this bit indicates the Gauge 1 pointer position changed since the last SPI command.
 This information allows the master to confirm the pointer is moving as commanded.
-This bit may also be used to determine if Gauge 1 is enabled or disabled.